Quasi-stationary solutions in non-Hermitian systems: Non-topological robust zero-energy edge states

 where $\ds{ A }$ is the normalization constant and the density is non-zero only for odd numbers of lattice sites.
 This zero energy solution satisfies the OBC for the semi-infinite lattice if $\ds{ \left|\frac{\gamma~(1-\delta)}{~~(1+\delta)} \right| <1 }$.
 Then we obtain the domain for the existence of the zero-energy modes

 This solution is exact for the semi-infinite lattice while it is quasi-stationary for a sufficiently long lattice.
 We recover the topological zero-energy modes when $\ds{ 0 <\delta < 1 }$ and we further predict non-topological zero-energy quasi-stationary states when $\ds{- \frac{1 - \gamma}{1+\gamma} <\delta \leq 0 }$.
 In Fig. 2, we plot the energy eigenvalues as a function of $\ds{\delta}$ at $\ds{\gamma=0.2}$.
 As can be seen, no zero-energy modes (in blue) appear in the topologically trivial region $\ds{\delta<0}$.
 However, zero-energy quasi-stationary states (in red) exist in between $\ds{-0.67<\delta<0}$.
 They are almost stationary for a long time.
-For example, we numerically find that the quasi-stationary zero energy state at $\ds{\delta=-0.4}$ is almost constant up to $\ds{t=23}$. \\ A question arises.
+For example, we numerically find that the quasi-stationary zero energy state at $\ds{\delta=-0.4}$ is almost constant up to $\ds{t=23}$.
+It is sufficiently long enough to realize such waves in a typical non-Hermitian experiment with waveguides \cite{fswg}. \\ A question arises.
 Are these zero-energy quasi-stationary modes in the topologically trivial region robust?
-Let us study robustness of these non-topological zero-energy quasi-stationary modes against weak hopping amplitude disorder, which can be introduced in our system by having randomized weak forward hopping amplitudes $\ds{t_n\rightarrow t_n+\delta t_n}$ and $\ds{\gamma \rightarrow \gamma+\delta \gamma_n}$, where $\ds{ |\delta t_n|<<1 }$ and $\ds{ |\delta \gamma_n|<<\gamma }$ are real-valued random set of constants.
+Let us study robustness of these non-topological zero-energy quasi-stationary modes against weak hopping amplitude disorder, which can be introduced in our system by having randomized weak forward hopping amplitudes $\ds{T_n\rightarrow T_n+\delta T_n}$ and $\ds{\gamma \rightarrow \gamma+\delta \gamma_n}$, where $\ds{ |\delta T_n|<<1 }$ and $\ds{ |\delta \gamma_n|<<\gamma }$ are real-valued random set of constants.
 We numerically see that zero-energy quasi-stationary modes survive in the presence of the disorder, which shows that they are robust.
 The topological modes and quasi-stationary modes are robust against the same kind of disorder.
 We are then tempted to say that zero energy quasi-stationary modes might be topological, too.
 This notion needs for a further study as topological invariants introduced in the literature so far does not predict the region (\ref{6547uejskj2}).
 This is an open problem.